White Night riots: Aftermath

 The next morning gay leaders convened in a committee room in the Civic Center.
 Supervisor Harry Britt, who had replaced Milk, along with members of the Harvey Milk Democratic Club, made it clear that nobody was to apologize for the riots.
 Britt informed a press conference, "Harvey Milk's people do not have anything to apologize for.
 Now the society is going to have to deal with us not as nice little fairies who have hairdressing salons, but as people capable of violence.
 We're not going to put up with Dan Whites anymore."
 Reporters were surprised that a public official would condone the violent acts of the previous night, expecting an apology from Britt.
 Subsequent attempts to find a gay leader who would give an apologetic statement proved unsuccessful.

 That evening, May 22, would have been the 49th birthday of Harvey Milk.
 City officials had considered revoking the permit for a rally planned for that night, but decided against it for fear of sparking more violence.
 Officials stated that the rally could channel the community's anger into something positive.
 Police from San Francisco and its neighboring towns were placed on alert by Mayor Feinstein, and Cleve Jones coordinated contingency plans with the police, and trained 300 monitors to keep an eye on the crowd.
-Approximately 20,000 people gathered on Castro and Market streets, where the mood was "angry, but subdued."
+Approximately 10,000 to 20,000 people gathered on Castro and Market streets, where the mood was "angry, but subdued."
 Officers monitored the crowd from a distance, however the crowd engaged in a peaceful celebration of Milk's life.
 Attendees danced to popular disco songs, drank beer, and sang a tribute to Milk.